discus-sions/TownOfHost-TheOtherRoles/README.md

 The Crewpostor is a neutral who wins with the Impostors.
 The Crewpostor does tasks to kill.<br>
 When they complete a task, they kill the nearest player, which can be their fellow Impostors.<br>

+### Phantom

+Team : Neutral<br>
+Basis : Crewmate<br>

+The Phantom is a neutral who cannot be killed until later, they win when they complete all their tasks without dying.<br>
+When the Phantom has a certain amount of tasks remaining, everyone gets an arrow and the Phantom can be killed.<br>
+The Phantom's vote do not count and votes on the Phantom do not count.<br>

+### Swapper

+Team : Neutral<br>
+Basis : Crewmate<br>

+The Swapper is essentially [Executioner](#executioner) but with one key difference, being that their target changes every meeting.

 ## Coven

 ### Coven Leader